-If you are thinking ‘Why does this matter?’ or ‘I’m no Olympian, so why do I need plyometrics?’, the answer is simple.
-If you’re looking to improve your running speed or just looking to get the most out of your gym session, then plyometrics is for you.
+If you’re thinking ‘I’m no Olympian, so why would I need to do plyometric exercises?’, the answer is simple.
+If you’re looking to improve your running speed or just looking to get the most out of your gym session, then plyometric exercises are for you.

-The foundation of this training method stems from the fact that the quality of each plyometric exercise should be high, but the volume must be low.
+The foundation of the plyometric training method stems from the fact that the quality of each plyometric exercise should be high, but the volume must be low.

 For example, plyometric box jumps should not be performed without end, or to the point of complete physical fatigue.
 Instead, they should be used as a way of stimulating the nervous system – enabling the body to jump as high and quickly as possible from a relaxed state.